Intel reports repeatedly failed to forecast Capitol riot

 “Months following the attack on the U.S. Capitol, there is still no consensus among USCP officials about the intelligence reports’ threat analysis ahead of January 6, 2021,” the report stated.

-The conclusions of the documents, known as a “daily intelligence report” and marked “For Official Use Only,” have been described over the last year in congressional testimony and in the Senate report.
-But the AP on Friday evening obtained full versions of the documents for Jan.
-4, 5 and 6 of last year The New York Times highlighted the Jan.
+The documents, known as a “daily intelligence report” and marked “For Official Use Only,” have been described over the last year in congressional testimony and in the Senate report.
+The AP on Friday evening obtained full versions of the documents for Jan.
+4, 5 and 6 of last year.
+The New York Times highlighted the Jan.
 4 report in a story last year on intelligence shortcomings.

 “No further information has been found to the exact actions planned by this group,” the Jan.
 6 report says about about the “Stop the Steal” rally.